rkh/presentations/slides/03_homoiconic.md

-* "In computer programming, homoiconicity is a property of some programming languages, in which the primary representation of programs is also a data structure in a primitive type of the language itself, from the Greek words homo meaning the same and icon meaning representation.** This makes metaprogramming easier **than in a language without this property."
+* "In computer programming, homoiconicity is a property of some programming languages, in which the primary representation of programs is also a data structure in a primitive type of the language itself, from the Greek words homo meaning the same and icon meaning representation.<strong> This makes metaprogramming easier </strong>than in a language without this property."

 * Wikipedia